thinkitdata/encdec/huffman/readme.md

    - The code for each symbol is the sequence of 0s and 1s that are encountered on the path from the root to the leaf node that represents the symbol.
    - The codes can be represented as a binary tree with the symbols as the leaves and the codes as the paths from the root to the leaves.

-Huffman Decoding
+**Huffman Decoding**

 The Huffman decoding process involves the following steps:

 1. Start at the root of the Huffman tree.
 2. Read each bit of the encoded data, starting from the leftmost bit.
 3. Traverse the Huffman tree according to the value of each bit, going left for 0 and right for 1.
 4. When a leaf node is reached, output the corresponding symbol and return to the root of the Huffman tree.
 5. Continue this process until all the bits in the encoded data have been processed.
 6. The result of the decoding process is the original input data.

-Huffman coding is an efficient compression algorithm that can achieve a high compression ratio by assigning shorter codes to more frequent symbols.
-It is widely used in many applications, including image and audio compression, data transmission, and storage.